Les Champs-Élysées (song): Other versions

 In 1969, Yugoslav singer Majda Sepe recorded a Slovenian language version, titled "Šuštarski most" ("Shoemakers Bridge", referring to Ljubljana's Shoemakers Bridge).
 In 1983, Yugoslav avant-garde rock band Buldožer recorded a cover, entitled "Garçon De Yougoslavie", featuring actress Mira Furlan on vocals.
 In 1986, Yugoslav pop rock band Poslednja Igra Leptira recorded a Serbo-Croatian cover entitled "Šanzelize" (transliteration for "Champs-Élysées").

 A Dutch version of the song, Oh, Waterlooplein, was released by Johnny Kraaijkamp and Rijk de Gooyer in 1969.

 The song was covered by the American punk band NOFX on their 1997 album So Long and Thanks for All the Shoes.

-In 2018, the song was remade by Paul Pogba and Benjamin Mendy to honor Chelsea Football Club and France National Football Team star N'Golo Kante, known as "he is small, he is kind, he stopped Leo Messi".
+In 2018, the song was remade by Paul Pogba and Benjamin Mendy to honor Chelsea and French star N'Golo Kante, known as "he is small, he is kind, he stopped Leo Messi".
 The adaptation achieved great popularity in France during the French team's title run in the 2018 FIFA World Cup, and also among Kante's teammates.
+The song was later reused in 2026 FIFA World Cup to honor Michael Olise due to coincidentally similar sounding of Olise’s name with the song.

 A Hebrew parody version of the song, titled Oh, Ibn Gvirol, and referring to Tel Aviv's Ibn Gabirol Street was released by Uri Falk and Ariel Zilber in 2024.

 In popular culture

 The entire song plays under the closing credits of Wes Anderson's film The Darjeeling Limited (2007).

 The melody of Les Champs-Élysées was later used for the television commercial of CJ CheilJedang's dessert brand Petitzel Eclair in 2016, with lyrics sung by I.O.I.

 The refrain of the song, accompanied by a yellow bouncing ball over the lyrics, was played during breaks in NBCSN's coverage of the 2018 Tour de France.

 The song is performed in the ninth episode (titled "Evil Patrol") of the third season of the DC Comics television show Doom Patrol in 2021 by Riley Shanahan (Ultimax the Brain) and Jonathan Lipow (Monsieur Mallah).

 Les Champs-Élysées was also played in the Ariake Arena at the 2020 Summer Olympics in Tokyo after the upcoming host nation France beat the Russian Olympic Committee in the gold medal game.
 The song, accompanied by a yellow bouncing ball over the lyrics, was played during breaks in events held at the Stade de France during the 2024 Summer Olympics in Paris.
 The song was also played during the closing ceremony as well.
 During the opening ceremony of the 2024 Summer Paralympics at the Place de la Concorde, the song was also played as the host nation, France, was introduced in the Parade of Nations.

+A cover version by Pomplamoose was used in an Airbnb commercial campaign in 2024.